 - Shop administration is also a confusing process.
 It’s not clear where to go to do what from how the information architecture is set up.

 - The integration with Shopify seems to only sometimes work.
 I can’t consistently get Contrado products to show up in Shopify.
 That’s a dealbreaker.
 Contrado’s app in the Shopify marketplace is unsupported and it seems others have this issue, too, so I don’t have a lot of faith in this technology at all.
-Several days of the sync not working and no response to my email about it…
+I never got this resolved before the Shopify trial expired, so we decided not to pursue this avenue.

 - Our samples are OK with mixed results.
 We love how the journal turned out.
 It’s well made and gorgeous, but pricey.
-My two hoodie dresses are wearable and fun, though also pricey, run a bit small, and the hood on one started to pill after a single washing.
+My two hoodie dresses are wearable and fun, though also pricey, run a bit small, and the hood on one started to pill after a single washing (this might have been partially my fault – the washing instructions on the tag include symbols only and b/c it’s mostly polyester, I made assumptions.).
 Won’t be selling those.
 The face masks are of poor quality in terms of printing and materials, and also run small (the mediums are perfect for my 8 and 10 year-old boys, though).
 Won’t be selling those either.
+The printed vegan leather is beautiful and I’m looking forward to making some new jewelry designs with that.
+I ordered a second batch of many more designs on the vegan leather and it was also incredible.
+(See some of the early pieces on the Humanitou shop, if you’re interested.)

 Art of Where